Skip to main content

 Feeling the Body in Process: Interoceptive Awareness

-In this article, I am going to talk about how the procedure is going and which kind of tasks, measurements, and techniques are used to map neural mechanisms underlying the process of interoception in the light of the significant experiment by Critchley and his colleagues(2004).
+In this article, we will focus on how these mechanisms are studied and which kinds of tasks, measurements, and techniques are used to map the neural mechanisms underlying interoception, particularly in light of the significant experiment conducted by Critchley and colleagues (2004).

 Heartbeat Detection Task